-The engine has been designed to meet and exceed the everyday driving demands of the modern world and is the ideal partner for Nissan’s smallest city car, the Micra.
+The DIG-S engine has been designed to meet and exceed the everyday driving demands of the modern world and is the ideal partner for Nissan’s smallest city car, the Micra.
 The engine delivers an excellent performance, exceptionally low emissions and frugal economy and technical innovation.

-The DIG-S employs the Miller cycle and direct petrol injection to increase the compression ratio to 13 to 1 for greater combustion efficiency and a supercharger for instant throttle response and added power.
+The DIG-S mill employs the Miller cycle and direct petrol injection to increase the compression ratio to 13 to 1 for greater combustion efficiency and a supercharger for instant throttle response and added power.

 The manual Visia version’s combined cycle fuel economy figure is 68.9mpg.
 By decreasing heat, friction and pumping losses as much a possible, Nissan's engineers have created an engine that sets the standard for the rest of the industry.

 The three-cylinder configuration gives many benefits including less weight and further reductions in friction loss, thanks to having fewer moving parts.
 More gains are made, owing to the adoption of advanced engine management systems with Start/Stop and energy regeneration.

 Nissan unveiled the fourth generation of its iconic Micra city car at the 2010 Geneva Motor Show.
 Developed and built by the Japanese carmaker on the new V-platform, the Micra comes with distinct design features such as the double-layer integrated grille and arched side window line.